ashleychristen/LingoBuddy/README.md

 ## How It Works
 ### Program Flow
-1. Language Selection:
+1. **Language Selection**:
   - When the program is run, Elmo asks the child what language they want to learn or speak.
-2. Speech Recognition:
+2. **Speech Recognition**:
   - The child speaks to Elmo in English.
   - Using Google Cloud Speech-to-Text, the spoken words are transcribed into text.
-3. Language Translation:
+3. **Language Translation**:
   - The transcribed text is sent to the OpenAI API, which translates it into the selected language.
-4. Conversational Response:
+4. **Conversational Response**:
 - Elmo repeats the child’s message in the chosen language.
-- Elmo also responds to the child in both English and the selected language, ensuring comprehension while encouraging language learning.
+- E  lmo also responds to the child in both English and the selected language, ensuring comprehension while encouraging language learning.
-5. Text-to-Speech Conversion:
+5. **Text-to-Speech Conversion**:
   - Responses are converted into audio using SpeechGen.io to give Elmo a realistic voice in whatever language being spoken.
-6. Facial Emotion Recognition:
+6. **Facial Emotion Recognition**:
   - Using an open-source facial emotion recognition repository, the child’s emotions are analyzed in real-time.
   - Elmo adapts his responses based on the child’s detected emotional state (e.g., using a more encouraging tone if the child seems frustrated).

 ## Technologies Used
 **Google Cloud Speech-to-Text**: For transcribing the child’s spoken words into text.

 **OpenAI API**: For translating the child’s text and generating appropriate responses.

 **SpeechGen.io**: For converting Elmo’s responses into spoken audio.

 **OpenCV** + **DeepFace**: For real-time facial emotion recognition.

 ## Key Features